-What Does AI Have to Do With Email?
+What Does AI Have to Do With SaaS Email Marketing?

-The future of email marketing is deep personalization powered by AI.
+The future of SaaS email marketing is deep personalization powered by AI.
 Here’s why:

-- These AI-driven insights will fuel more personalized and curated product and service recommendations, all without the “traditional” approach marketers are more familiar with, such as setting up rules and triggers for email campaigns.
-AI can do it all, with increasingly limited input from human marketing experts.
+- These AI-driven insights will fuel more personalized and curated SaaS product and service recommendations, all without the “traditional” approach marketers are more familiar with, such as setting up rules and triggers for email campaigns.
+AI can do it all, with increasingly limited input from SaaS marketing experts.

 You can think of this as somewhat akin to the way music streaming services come up with playlists: AI algorithms are working in the background to create a “taste profile” for everybody using the service.
 Using touchpoints like listens and skips, the algorithm gets smarter over time at recommending songs and artists it thinks the customer will enjoy.
 There’s still a place for human-curated playlists, of course, but AI can generate uncannily accurate predictions and recommendations in the moment.

-There are several “triggers” AI-powered marketing can use to streamline the sales funnel and ensure greater customer engagement through email campaigns.
-These include abandoned merchandise in shopping carts, individual navigational journeys across e-commerce sites, clickthroughs from social media, user reviews and more.
-Marketers will be able to outsource a larger and larger portion of their email communications to AI, such as customer outreach for new products and services, upselling, relationship management and conversion for customers who left their e-commerce transactions unfinished.
+There are several “triggers” AI-powered marketing can use to streamline the sales funnel and ensure greater SaaS customer engagement through email campaigns.
+These include navigational journeys across websites, clickthroughs from social media, user reviews and more.
+SaaS marketers will be able to outsource a larger and larger portion of their email communications to AI, such as customer outreach for new services, upselling, relationship management and conversion for prospects who got stuck in the middle of the funnel.

 Research and reporting from all over indicate using video as the CTA for your marketing emails can deliver some impressive results: